AliGolmirzaei/android-docker-image/README.md

       --priority low
 ```

-A Gitlab CICD variable with type `file` used with named `KEYSTORE` to sign the apk.
-You might have your own signing configuration.
+A Gitlab CICD variable named `KEYSTORE` is used to sign the APK.
+Content of variable is base64 encode of the keystore file.
+You can use your own signing configuration.